TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorial.md

 We will use the `graph` created above for the "Tiny" dataset.

 The first thing that we can do is access all assets.
-They are the labels of the graph and can be access via the MetaGraphsNext API:
+They are the labels of the graph and can be accessed via the MetaGraphsNext API:

 ```@example manual
 using MetaGraphsNext